How ETS Protects the Integrity of the GRE® revised General Test*

 See our scoring page to read more about how ETS scores the GRE revised General Test.

-In January 2011, ETS began using a more secure paper for official GRE score reports that includes the following features:
+ETS uses a secure paper for official GRE score reports that includes the following features:

 - A chain-link watermark on the back of the paper, which is visible when held at a 45-degree angle.
 This is the easiest, most obvious method of verifying the authenticity of an official score report.